rewberl/rewberl.github.io/projects.md

 <strong style="font-size: 1.25rem;"><a href="/beasts">Beasts Evolve!</a></strong>

-A classroom game designed to help understand the theory of evolution by natural selection by creating a fictional population of “beasts” and observing evolution in action.
+A free game for the classroom and home, designed to help understand the theory of evolution by natural selection by creating fictional “beasts” and observing evolution in action.

 <br>